edgamat/edgamat.github.io/_posts/2022/12/2022-12-31-The-Books-I-Read-In-2022.md

 2022 was a special year.
 My wife and I moved!
 After 22 years living in a mobile home park we had a new house built on 6 acres of land we owned.
 It isn't a large house but it is all ours.

 As this year comes to a close, I want to list all the books I read.
-I read a few more (I think?) than last year.
+I read fewer books (I think?) than last year.
 Some of them I didn't finish (for reasons I'll explain below).

 Here is the list of them and a brief mention of the effect they had on me.